anyoptimization/pymoo/docs/source/algorithms/soo/nelder.md

 # Nelder Mead

 This algorithm is implemented based on <cite data-cite="NelderMead65"></cite>.
 In addition to other implementations, a boundary check is included.
 This ensures that the search considers the box constraints of the given optimization problem.
-If no boundaries are provided the algorithm falls back to a search without any constraints.
+If no boundaries are provided, the algorithm falls back to a search without any constraints.

 ```{code-cell} ipython3
 from pymoo.algorithms.soo.nonconvex.nelder import NelderMead